-All personnel are required to inform the COVID-19 Site Supervisor of planned visits to campus and are warned NOT to come in if they are experiencing symptoms.
+All personnel are warned NOT to come to campus if they are experiencing symptoms.

 All visits to the worksite will be recorded via the required attestation through Workday.
-Smith Hall is currently locked, and accessible only to UW personnel who have keys.

-To facilitate contact tracing, the History Department will maintain a log of visitors to the worksite and keep the log for 30 days.
-Department personnel must inform the Site

-Supervisor of any in-person contacts (meetings, etc.) with non-departmental visitors and with students outside of regularly-scheduled classes.
+To facilitate contact tracing, the History Department will maintain a log of visitors to the worksite (Smith 318) and keep the log for 30 days.
+Department personnel must inform the Site Supervisor of any in-person contacts (meetings, etc.) with non-departmental visitors and with students on site outside of regularly-scheduled classes.